I Don’t Like Hiding My Huevos!

 Learn Spanish for Free!

 Contact us at Kasa de Franko!
 Now that you know Easter is Pascua in Spanish, go for more.
-We teach cool facts about Latino-America and traditions of other Spanish-Speaking countries along with expert language instruction.
+We teach cool facts about Latino-America and traditions of other Spanish-speaking countries, along with expert language instruction.
 Follow the rabbit to good fortune, my friends!

 Easter is Pascua in Spanish.